ntwigs/tailorwind/README.md

 <hr>

 # What's this? 🧶
-Tailorwind is a super tiny little library that allows you to easily declare components with the utility classnames from tailwind.
-Basically - you'll be able to pull stuff like this:
+Tailorwind is a super tiny little library that allows you to easily declare components with the utility class names from [Tailwind](https://tailwindcss.com/).
+Basically - you'll be able to pull stunts like these:

 ```
 // Super basic